 Operating loss for the three months and year ended December 31, 2003 includes adjustments to increase operating expenses by \$2.4 million (pretax) and \$3.1 million (pretax), respectively, related to prior years.
 Operating loss for the three months ended December 31, 2003 also includes adjustments to increase operating expenses by \$1.8 million (pretax) and increase operating revenues by \$6.3 million (pretax), both related to previous quarters in 2003.
-These adjustments to operating expenses represent corrections to maintenance expense (\$3.6 million) and wages and benefits (\$1.0 million) in the aggregate.
-The adjustment to operating revenues resulted from a correction to deferred revenue as a result of planned deletions of certain accounts with expired miles.
-In addition, interest income for the 2003 year includes a correction to investment premium amortization recorded in the first quarter that reduced interest income by \$2.8 million (pretax) related to the previous year.
+In addition, interest income for the 2003 year includes an adjustment recorded in the first quarter that reduced interest income by \$2.8 million (pretax) related to the previous year.
 Management does not believe that these amounts are material to the periods affected.